Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Windows Settings.md

 ## :material-menu: Taskbar

 This file will take you to the Windows Settings page for the Taskbar.
-On this page, you can customize your taskbar to your liking.
+On this page, you can customize the taskbar to your liking.